 Start of main content

-The team has represented Spanish and international clients in Cuba for over 20 years in virtually all areas of commerce, including in the agriculture, automotive, renewable energy, telecommunications and tourism industries.
+The team has represented its clients in Cuba in virtually all areas of the economy, including in the agriculture, automotive, renewable energy, infrastructure, telecommunication or tourism industries.

 The Cuban Desk of Andersen combines experience within the Cuban market with vast knowledge of the legal system, economic and corporate framework and the political and institutional setting within Cuba.
 In this way, we not only advise, but also accompany our clients throughout all the phases of their operations and projects, from making the decision regarding the implementation, to establishing and developing, in order to guarantee an impeccable course with a successful outcome.